New Directions for Veterans Operates Transitional, Bridge and Emergency Housing in West Los Angeles.

-- kitchen and dining facilities, with meals provided
+- Kitchen and Dining Facilities, with meals provided

-ARC provides formerly homeless veterans with a safe place to stay while they are securing their housing units.
+Aside from our Transitional Housing program, NDVets provides formerly homeless veterans with a safe place to stay while they are securing their housing units.
 The priority in this program is permanent housing, with veterans often working with VASH or SSVF case managers through the process.
 In the interim, participants may take advantage of some of the supportive services offered.

-For more information or to access these services, please visit our Contact Us page.
+For more information or to access these services, please call (310) 268-3269